Motorways of Pakistan: Patrolling and Law Enforcement

-Pakistan's Motorways are patrolled by Pakistan's National Highways & Motorway Police (NH&MP), which is responsible for enforcement of traffic and safety laws, security and recovery on the Pakistan Motorway network.
-The NH&MP use SUVs, cars and heavy motorbikes for patrolling purposes and use speed cameras for enforcing speed limits.
-The nationwide contact number from both mobiles and landlines is 130, and is available 24 hours a day.
+Pakistan's Motorways are patrolled by Pakistan's National Highways & Motorway Police (NH&MP), which is responsible for enforcing traffic and safety laws, maintaining security and providing assistance to motorists across the motorway network.
+The NH&MP uses SUVs, patrol cars and heavy motorcycles for motorway patrols, while speed cameras are employed to enforce speed limits.
+The NH&MP operates a 24-hour nationwide helpline, 130, which can be accessed from both mobile phones and landline telephones.

+Speed Limits

+Pakistan's motorway system is governed by strict traffic laws to ensure road safety.
+The maximum speed limit is generally 120 km/h for cars and light vehicles and 110 km/h for buses and heavy vehicles, unless otherwise indicated by road signs.
+Drivers must wear seat belts, follow lane discipline, avoid using mobile phones while driving, and obey all traffic signs and signals.
+Speeding, reckless driving, and other traffic violations can result in fines, penalty points, or legal action by the NH&MP.
+Following these rules helps reduce accidents and ensures safe and efficient travel on Pakistan's motorways.

 M-TAG

-A RFID MTAG used for electronic toll collection on controlled-access highways/motorways within Pakistan.
+A RFID MTAG used for electronic toll collection on controlled-access highways/motorways/expressways within Pakistan.

 In 2016, NHA implemented electronic toll collection on M2 motorway in partnership with One Network that uses a RFID-based tag called the "M-TAG".
 The tag is attached to the windscreen of vehicles and is automatically scanned at toll plazas on entry and exit, meanwhile debiting the calculated toll tax from a prepaid M-TAG account.
 The service has since been expanded to all motorways, except M-8, and is also used on Lahore Ring Road.There are M-Tag refilling stations on each toll plaza which is equipped with M-TAG in which you can create and put money in your account.
+In 2025, the federal government, enforced a new policy regarding entering into ICT-Islamabad (Islamabad Capital territory) will only be allowed to vehicles having an M-tag, which was enforced in February 2026.

-Emergency runways
+Emergency Runways

-The M-1 motorway (Peshawar-Islamabad) and the M-2 motorway (Islamabad-Lahore) each include two emergency runway sections of 9,000 ft length.
-The four emergency runway sections become operational by removing removable concrete medians using forklifts.
-The Pakistan Air Force (PAF) has used the M-2 motorway as a runway on two occasions: the first time in 2000 when it landed an F-7P fighter, a Super Mushak trainer and a C-130 and, again, in 2010.
-On the last occasion, the PAF used a runway section on the M-2 motorway on 2 April 2010 to land, refuel and take-off two jet fighters, a Mirage III and an F-7P, during its Highmark 2010 exercise.
+The M-1 motorway (Peshawar–Islamabad) and the M-2 motorway (Islamabad–Lahore) each feature two 9,000 ft emergency runway sections.
+These four specially designed sections can be made operational by removing the detachable concrete median barriers with forklifts, allowing military aircraft to use the motorways as an emergency airstrip during wartime or military exercises.